glouppe/info8006-introduction-to-ai/lecture2.md

 - Expansion
 - Exploration

+---

+class: middle

-<span class="Q">[Q]</span> Which fringe nodes to explore?
-How to expand as few nodes as possible, while achieving the goal?
+.exercise[Which fringe nodes to explore?
+How to expand as few nodes as possible, while achieving the goal?]

 ---